Canada: Merger Control

 - the nature and extent of change and innovation in a relevant market: while change and innovation are considered in relation to other evaluative criteria, a separate analysis is also undertaken with respect to the general impact that change (for example, technological change) and innovation may have on competition; and

-The MEGs also flag possible harm to competition resulting from vertical mergers, namely, input and customer foreclosure and increased likelihood of coordinated effects.
+The MEGs also identify possible harm to competition resulting from vertical mergers, namely input and customer foreclosure and increased likelihood of coordinated effects.

 Are efficiencies considered and how?

-The Act provides that the tribunal may not make an order in respect of the merger if it finds that the merger is likely to bring about gains in efficiency that will be greater than, and will offset, the effects of any prevention or lessening of competition that will result or is likely to result from the merger, and that the gains in efficiency would not be likely to be attained if the order were made.
-This provision was the subject of extended litigation in the Superior Propane case, and both the law, as a result of that decision, and the related enforcement policy are complex.
+The Act provides that the tribunal may not make an order in respect of a merger if it finds that the merger is likely to bring about gains in efficiency that will be greater than, and will offset, the effects of any prevention or lessening of competition that will result or is likely to result from the merger, and that the gains in efficiency would not be likely to be attained if the order were made.
+This provision was the subject of extended litigation in the Superior Propane case, and both the law resulting from that decision, and the related enforcement policy, are complex.
 The essential point to note under the current law is that efficiencies are relevant and ought to be identified, at least in general terms, at the outset and explored in detail if a merger that lessens or prevents competition is being proposed.